integreat-io/integreat-api-json/README.md

 ### Options

+- `include` - Specify routes to include
+- `exclude` - Specify routes to exclude
+- `tokenEndpoint` - Override name of token endpoint
+- `secret` - JWT secret
+- `authSource` - Name of Integreat source to get ident token from

-There are two options available, `include` and `exclude`.
-Use them to specify which routes to include or exclude.
-If none of them are set, all possible routes will be generated from the datatypes.
+A not on `include` and `exclude`: If none of them are set, all possible routes will be generated from the datatypes.
 When both of them are set, `exclude` will have the final word, if there are conflicts.

 Example options:
 ```
 {
+  tokenEndpoint: 'auth',
   include: ['entries', 'users'],
   exclude: ['entries/id/author', 'users/id']
 }